tellor-io/dataSpecs/types/EVMBalanceFeed.md

 ## Type Name

-`EVMBalance`
+`EVMBalanceFeed`

 ## Description

-The `EVMBalance` query type allows users to query a an EVM's native token balance by address and timestamp.
+The `EVMBalanceFeed` query type allows users to query an EVM's native token balance by address.
 Users can tip Tellor reporters to bridge balances from any EVM chain to any tellor enabled chain.

 ## Query Parameters

-A query's parameters may change for each instance of your query type.

-The `EVMBalance` query type's parameters are defined as:
+The `EVMBalanceFeed` query type's parameters are defined as:
 ```
 1. chainId
     - description: the chainId which you want the balance for